Woman to Woman (1923 film)

 Woman to Woman is a 1923 British silent drama film directed by Graham Cutts, with Alfred Hitchcock as the uncredited assistant director and co-screenwriter.
 The film was the first of three adaptions of the 1921 play Woman to Woman by Michael Morton.
 To capitalise on the success of the film, Cutts and Hitchcock made another film, The White Shadow, with Compson before she returned to the United States.

 Hitchcock met his future wife, Alma Reville, while working on this film.

 Plot

 As described in a film magazine review, Deloryse, a dancer of exquisite charm and grace, is wooed and won by David Compton, an English officer billeted in Paris.
 On the eve of their marriage, her fiancée is unexpectedly called away.
 A blow to the head robs him of his memory and he forgets all about the faithful young woman who sacrificed all for him.
 Later, fate brings them together and, while the man's heart is wrung by the wrong that he has unwittingly done to Deloryse by marrying another woman, Deloryse's one thought is to protect the future of their son.
 For this, she sacrifices herself by dancing at a fete of the second woman in the case, even after a doctor had warned her that to do so would be fatal.

 Cast

+Production

+Michael Balcon and Victor Saville established a new film company.
+They were approached by Graham Cutts who had optioned film rights to the play.
+The producers raised the budget from a variety of sources including £7,000 C.W.
+Woolf and from Oscar Deutsch.
+Betty Compson was imported from the US at £1,000 a week on a two picture deal.

+Reception

+The film was a big commercial success but the second film with Compson, The White Shadow as a flop.